katerinamargatina/katerinamargatina.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a 3rd year Ph.D. student at the [Computer Science](https://www.sheffield.ac.uk/dcs) department at the University of Sheffield.
+I am a 3rd year Ph.D. student at the [Computer Science](https://www.sheffield.ac.uk/dcs) department at the University of Sheffield, funded by an [Amazon Alexa Fellowship](https://developer.amazon.com/en-US/alexa/alexa-startups/alexa-fund/alexa-fellowship/graduate).
-I am working on natural language processing & machine learning, I am a member of the [SheffieldNLP](https://twitter.com/sheffieldnlp?lang=en) group, and my Ph.D. is funded by an [Amazon Alexa Fellowship](https://developer.amazon.com/en-US/alexa/alexa-startups/alexa-fund/alexa-fellowship/graduate).
+I am working on natural language processing & machine learning and I am a member of the [SheffieldNLP](https://twitter.com/sheffieldnlp?lang=en) group.
 My two amazing supervisors are [Nikolaos Aletras](http://nikosaletras.com/) (main) and [Loïc Barrault](https://loicbarrault.github.io/).
 My research mostly focuses on active learning, data collection, evaluation & benchmarking, robustness and language modeling -- but I'm fascinated by other topics as well!

+[//]: # and my Ph.D. is funded by an [Amazon Alexa Fellowship](https://developer.amazon.com/en-US/alexa/alexa-startups/alexa-fund/alexa-fellowship/graduate).

 Until very recently, I lived in beautiful Copenhagen, where I spent 8 amazing months visiting the [CoAStaL](https://coastalcph.github.io/) group.
 I have the pleasure of working with [Anders Søgaard](https://anderssoegaard.github.io/) and the rest of the team on exciting projects on learning from disagreement, fairness and cross-cultural NLP!